markusylisiurunen/timeline/README.md

 `$ timeline google authorize`

-This command will give you a URL and a code.
+This command will give you an URL and a code.
 To grant the required permissions, navigate to the provided URL and write the code once prompted.

 If you want to revoke the permissions, you can run the following command.